robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 - Provide appropriate wait time after asking a question to allow pupils to generate a response
 - Do not complete pupils’ answers
 - Ask follow-up questions to extend and challenge pupils
-- Will pupils' benefit from scaffolds such as sentence frames when answering questions?
+- Will pupils’ benefit from scaffolds such as sentence frames when answering questions?

 In your next mentor session and training session, you will explore questioning further and will plan questioning into a future lesson.

-In the following week, you will then be observed using questioning to assess pupils' understanding and extend and challenge pupils.
+In the following week, you will then be observed using questioning to assess pupils’ understanding and extend and challenge pupils.

 ## Additional resources